 Transport layer offers peer-to-peer and end-to-end connection between two processes on remote hosts.
 Transport layer takes data from upper layer (i.e. Application layer) and then breaks it into smaller size segments, numbers each byte, and hands over to lower layer (Network Layer) for delivery.

 This Layer is the first one which breaks the information data, supplied by Application layer in to smaller units called segments.
 It numbers every byte in the segment and maintains their accounting.

 This layer ensures that data must be received in the same sequence in which it was sent.

-Two main Transport layer protocols are:
+The two main Transport layer protocols are:

 Transmission Control Protocol

-Provides reliable communication between two hosts.
+It provides reliable communication between two hosts.

 User Datagram Protocol

-Provides unreliable communication between two hosts.
+It provides unreliable communication between two hosts.